TheRedSpy15/blazedcloud-landing/src/content/pages/terms-of-service.md

 ## 2. User Accounts:

-To use certain features of Blazed Cloud, you may be required to create a user account.
+To use certain features of Blazed Cloud, you are be required to create a user account.
 You are responsible for maintaining the confidentiality of your account credentials and for all activities that occur under your account.

 ## 3. Privacy: